Search

 Timing and Control Unit:

-This is the section of CPU used to generate timing and control signals which are required to synchronize the microprocessor operations with the system clock and to provide communication between microprocessor and peripherals, this control entire operation of microprocessor and peripherals connected to it.
-This also controls data flow through the bus, this is provided with an oscillator and controlling sequencing generator.
+This is the section a CPU uses to generate timing and control signals which are required to synchronize the microprocessor operations with the system clock and to provide communication between the microprocessor and peripherals, this controls the entire operation of the microprocessor and peripherals connected to it.
+This also controls data flow through the bus, which is provided with an oscillator and controlling sequencing generator.

 Instruction Register:

-This is an 8-bit register that stores opcode of an instruction byte during fetch cycle.
-After words, it is decoded by an internal decoder followed by this register.
+This is an 8-bit register that stores the opcode of an instruction byte during the fetch cycle.
+Afterwords, it is decoded by an internal decoder followed by this register.

 Program Counter:

 It is a 16-bit register employed to provide a sequence for execution of instructions.
-It always points to the memory address form which next byte is to be fetched that is, when current instruction byte is fetched this program counter will be incremented by one to point to the new memory location.
+It always points to the memory address from which the next byte is to be fetched that is, when the current instruction byte is fetched this program counter will be incremented by one to point to the new memory location.
 It is not programmable.

 Stack Pointer: